-- 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the state's student academic achievement standards as follows: - > Follow the Alabama Course of Study accordingly with all content standards - Daily Math and Reading Intervention - School-Wide Advisory Program - > Provide additional support in the classroom though Title 1 Instructional Coach - One-on-one technology initiative - 2.
-Hold parent-teacher conferences during which this compact will be discussed as it relates to the individual child's achievement. - Parent Orientation/ Open House - Parent Involvement/Title 1 Program Meeting - Fall and Spring Parent/Teacher Conference Days - > Conferences are scheduled throughout the year as requested by parent and/or teacher - 3.
-Provide parents with frequent reports on their child's progress. - Learning Management Systems (LMS): Schoology communication systems for student/parent/teacher - PowerSchool includes current grades, midterm grades, - comprehensive progress and nine weeks information - 4.
-Provide parents reasonable access to staff. - Fort Payne High School Website/ Email exchange - Phone calls- Interpreters available - School conferences that are scheduled by appointment - Parental Engagement/Title 1 Meetings - Communicate with staff through Remind - 5.
-Provide parents opportunities to volunteer and participate in their child's class and to observe classroom activities, as follows: - Volunteer to assist with special events and activities such as: PTA, chaperoning filed trips and special school/classroom events - 6.
-Ensure regular two-way, meaningful communication between family members and school staff and, to the extent practicable, in a language that family members can understand. - Interpret communication in native languages and provide translators at each school Parent Responsibilities:
+- Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables the participating children to meet the state's student academic achievement standards as follows: - Follow the Alabama Course of Study accordingly with all content standards - > Daily Math and Reading Intervention - School-Wide Advisory Program - > Provide additional support in the classroom though Title 1 Instructional Coach - > One-on-one technology initiative - Hold parent-teacher conferences during which this compact will be discussed as it relates to the individual child's achievement. - Parent Orientation/ Open House - > Parent Involvement/Title 1 Program Meeting - > Fall and Spring Parent/Teacher Conference Days - > Conferences are scheduled throughout the year as requested by parent and/or teacher - 3.
+Provide parents with frequent reports on their child's progress. - Learning Management Systems (LMS): Schoology communication systems for student/parent/teacher - > PowerSchool provides current grades, attendance data, school schedule and report cards - 4.
+Provide parents reasonable access to staff. - > Fort Payne High School Website/ Email exchange - Phone calls- Interpreters available - > School conferences that are scheduled by appointment - Parental Engagement/Title 1 Meetings - Communicate with staff through Remind - Provide parents opportunities to volunteer and participate in their child's class and to observe classroom activities, as follows: - Volunteer to assist with special events and activities such as: PTA, chaperoning field trips and special school/classroom events - Ensure regular two-way, meaningful communication between family members and school staff and, to the extent practicable, in a language that family members can understand. - Interpret communication in native languages and provide translators at each school Parent Responsibilities: